Welcome to Anglo-American University!

-Approximately one week before your arrival, you will receive a manual which includes all necessary information for your arrival, such as “how to get from the airport,” “how to check-in,” “updates on COVID,” and more.
+Approximately one week before your arrival, you will receive all necessary information for your arrival, such as “how to get from the airport,” “how to check-in,” “updates on COVID,” and more.

 On the day of your arrival, our partners from Zeitraum Student Housing will help you with your check-in.